fommil/fpmortals/manuscript/frontmatter.md

 # About This Book

-This book is for Scala developers with a Java Object Oriented background who wish to learn the **Functional Programming** (FP) paradigm.
+This book is for experienced Scala developers with a Java Object Oriented background who wish to learn the **Functional Programming** (FP) paradigm.
 We do not accept that the merits of FP are obvious.
 Therefore, this book justifies every concept with practical examples, in Scala.